-Caringbah resident, Leading Seaman Martyn Hancock has been named as a recipient of the Conspicuous Service Medal in the Queens Birthday honours list this weekend.
+Caringbah resident, Leading Seaman Martyn Hancock has been named as a recipient of the Conspicuous Service Medal in the Queen’s Birthday 2014 Honours List this weekend.

 The father of two from the Sutherland Shire, New South Wales, has been awarded for his work in the composing and arranging of music for the Royal Australian Navy Band, particularly for his symphony for the 2013 Fleet Review.